RetroAchievements/RAWeb/README.md

 **[XAMPP](https://www.apachefriends.org/download.html)** provides an easy way to run an Apache web server, MySQL/MariaDB, and PHP on your system.

 - Note that XAMPP comes packaged with PHP 7.2.
-You will need to update to PHP 7.4 or errors will occur when you open the application.
-To update PHP, do the following:

-1. Download the update from the link above for your platform.
-2. Rename the `/php` folder in your `xampp` path to something else, like `/php_7_2`.
-3. Extract the downloaded update to a new `/php` folder in your `xampp` path.
-4. Copy the contents of your old `php_*version_number*` folder to the new `/php` folder, but don't overwrite files.
-This will place important files like `php.ini` into your updated PHP folder.
-5. Verify that your PHP version has updated!
-Start up your Apache/MySQL servers in XAMPP and click on the `Admin` button for MySQL to see the PHP version on the right side of the phpMyAdmin homepage.
+You will need PHP 7.4+ (check the wiki if you are having problems).

 Alternatively, **[Docker Compose](https://docs.docker.com/compose/install/)** can be used to run MySQL and PHPMyAdmin.
 See `docker-compose.yml` for details.
 Follow the `.env` file instructions below to configure your environment, then run: